-Foreigners living in Cambodia are considered a resident for tax purposes if they spend at least 182 days in Cambodia during the tax year, or if their principal abode is in Cambodia.
+Foreigners living in Cambodia are considered a resident for tax purposes if they spend more than 182 days in Cambodia during the tax year, or if their principal abode is in Cambodia.

 The Cambodian tax authority is called the General Department of Taxation.

 It is clearly sensible to ensure that you pay your taxes (or ask your employer to, if they are Cambodian), even though no one is checking up on you, to ensure that you avoid possible consequences in the future.

 We strongly recommend that if you have any doubts or questions about your tax situation as a US expat living in Cambodia that you contact a US expat tax specialist.